thilp/braces/README.md

     -   what comes after `-->` denotes the function's return type.

 -   The Braces::Registry class is used to change the way the `bsplit` function treats characters.
-By default, `bsplit` use the Unicode database (with Unicode::UCD) to know what characters are mirrored and which are their symmetric.
+By default, `bsplit` uses the Unicode database (with Unicode::UCD) to know what characters are mirrored and which closing character they match.
 In addition, the registry stores whether you want unbalanced braces reported on stderr (default: no).
 You can change these defaults by instantiating your own Braces::Registry and providing it to your `bsplit` calls: